-- 3.1 This industry award covers employers throughout Australia who are Rail Transport Operators and their employees in the classifications listed in Schedule A-Classification Definitions to the exclusion of any other modern award. - 3.2 The award does not cover employers and employees: - (a) predominantly engaged in operations, which may include the transport of freight and/or passengers, on private sidings that do not form part of a main freight or passenger line; - (b) engaged in the construction, maintenance or operation of a railway on a sugar mill rail network or sugar mill private siding which do not form part of a main freight or passenger line;
+- 4.1 This industry award covers employers throughout Australia who are rail transport operators-Rail Transport Operators and their employees in the classifications listed in Schedule A- Classification Definitions to the exclusion of any other modern award. - 4.2 In this award, the following applies:

-- (c) engaged solely in the transportation, handling and loading of metals, minerals, ores or substances using the plant or infrastructure (including rail and/or ports) of the mine operator or a related company; - (d) engaged in operations on a mining lease or tenement which do not form part of a main freight or passenger line; - (e) engaged in the design, construction, fabrication or maintenance of rail infrastructure or rolling stock, except where such activities are conducted by a Rail Transport Operator; - (f) engaged in the provision of light rail, monorail or tram services; - (g) engaged principally in the provision of tourist and/or heritage rail services; - (h) engaged in the provision of amusement park or related operations; - (i) engaged in the provision of road transport where the transport is not operated by a Rail Transport Operator; - (i) engaged in the provision of ship or other transport; or - (k) engaged in the operation of freight terminals, where the terminal is not operated by a Rail Transport Operator. - 3.3 This award covers any employer which supplies labour on an on-hire basis in the industry set out in clause 3.1 in respect of on-hire employees in classifications covered by this award, and those on-hire employees, while engaged in the performance of work for a business in that industry.
-This subclause operates subject to the exclusions from coverage in this award. - This award covers employers which provide group training services for apprentices and/or trainees engaged in the industry and/or parts of industry set out at clause 3.1 and those apprentices and/or trainees engaged by a group training service hosted by a company to perform work at a location where the activities described in clause 3.1 are being performed.
-This subclause operates subject to the exclusions from coverage in this award. - 3.5 This award does not cover:
+- (a) rail transport operator means a rail infrastructure manager and/or rolling stock manager; - (b) rail infrastructure manager means the person who has effective management and control of rail infrastructure, whether or not the person: - (i) owns the rail infrastructure; or - (ii) has a statutory or contractual right to use the rail infrastructure or to control, or provide access to it; - (c) rolling stock manager means a person who has effective management and control of the operation or movement of rolling stock on rail infrastructure for a particular railway. - 4.24.3 The award does not cover employers and employees: - (a) predominantly engaged in operations, which may include the transport of freight and/or passengers, on private sidings that do not form part of a main freight or passenger line; - (b) engaged in the construction, maintenance or operation of a railway on a sugar mill rail network or sugar mill private siding which do not form part of a main freight or passenger line; - engaged solely in the transportation, handling and loading of metals, minerals, ores or substances using the plant or infrastructure (including rail and/or ports) of the mine operator or a related company; - (d) engaged in operations on a mining lease or tenement which do not form part of a main freight or passenger line; - (e) engaged in the design, construction, fabrication or maintenance of rail infrastructure or rolling stock, except where such activities are conducted by a rail transport operatorRail Transport Operator; - (f) engaged in the provision of light rail, monorail or tram services; - (g) engaged principally in the provision of tourist and/or heritage rail services; - (h) engaged in the provision of amusement park or related operations; - (i) engaged in the provision of road transport where the transport is not operated by a rail transport operator Pail Transport Operator; - (j) engaged in the provision of ship or other transport; or - (k) engaged in the operation of freight terminals, where the terminal is not operated by a Rail Transport Operator. - 4.34.4 This award covers any employer which supplies labour on an on-hire basis to a rail transport operator in the industry set out in clauses 4.1 and 4.20 in respect of on-hire employees in classifications covered by this award, and those on-hire employees, while engaged in the performance of work for a business in that industry.
+This subclause Clause 4.4 operates subject to the exclusions from coverage in this award.